hectorMiranda/web.minux.io/README.md

 2. **Node version issues**: Make sure you're using Node.js 20+ (check with `node --version`)
 3. **Package installation fails**: Try deleting `node_modules` and `package-lock.json`, then run `npm install` again
 4. **Build errors**: Run `npm run check` to see TypeScript and linting issues
+5. **Firebase Authentication not working**:
+   - Verify your Firebase configuration in `.env.local`
+   - Check that Email/Password authentication is enabled in Firebase Console
+   - Ensure your domain is added to authorized domains in Firebase Authentication settings
+   - Check browser console for detailed Firebase error messages

 **Performance Tips:**
 - For better 3D performance, ensure hardware acceleration is enabled in your browser